mohitkothari-dev/edrawing/README.md

-Drag and Draw on a web page.
+Drag and Drop an Image on a Canvas.